Tom94/practical-path-guiding/README.md

 ### Mitsuba

 To compile the Mitsuba code, please follow the instructions from the [Mitsuba documentation](http://mitsuba-renderer.org/docs.html) (sections 4.1.1 through 4.6).
-Since our new code uses C++11 features, a slightly more recent compiler than reported in the mitsuba documentation may be required.
+Since our new code uses C++11 features, a slightly more recent compiler and dependencies than reported in the mitsuba documentation may be required.
+We only support compiling mitsuba with the [scons](https://www.scons.org) build system.

 We tested our Mitsuba code on
-- Windows (Visual Studio 2013 Win64)
+- Windows (Visual Studio 2013 Win64, custom dependencies via `git clone https://github.com/Tom94/mitsuba-dependencies-windows mitsuba/dependencies`)
+- macOS (High Sierra, custom dependencies via `git clone https://github.com/Tom94/mitsuba-dependencies-macOS mitsuba/dependencies`)
 - Linux (GCC 6.3.1)

 ### Visualization Tool